top of page

 Application Deadline: Varies by program

-Eligibility: Open to high school and university students with a background in earth sciences or related fields
+Eligibility: High school and university students with a background in earth sciences or related fields

 Cost/Stipend: Varies.
 Some internships are unpaid or self-funded